BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <blockquote>
-"Should appeal to all rugged individualists who dream of escape to the forest."
+Should appeal to all rugged individualists who dream of escape to the forest.<br/>
 -The New York Times Book Review
 </blockquote>